History and exam

 If severe, indicates allergic contact dermatitis.

-Appear at corner of mouth as a single fissure, a single deeper and longer fissure following a skin fold, several fissures radiating from the corners of the mouth, or erythema of the skin adjacent to the corners of the mouth without fissures.
+Appear at corner of mouth as either a single fissure, a single deeper and longer fissure following a skin fold, several fissures radiating from the corners of the mouth, or erythema of the skin adjacent to the corners of the mouth without fissures.

-Suggests a staphylococcal infection as the etiology.
+Suggests a staphylococcal infection as the aetiology.

-May also be medication reaction.
+May also be medicine reaction.

 uncommon